noir-lang/book/src/getting_started/install.md

 - Now download Noir from Github using Git.

-- `cd` into the Noir directory and use `cargo install --path=.` to compile the binary and store it in your path.
+- `cd` into the Noir Github directory and use `cargo install --path=.` to compile the binary and store it in your path.

 ## Installing Noir from the Compiled Binary